Earl of March

-Earl of March is a title that has been created several times in the Peerage of Scotland and the Peerage of England.
-The title derived from the "marches" or borderlands between England and either Wales (Welsh Marches) or Scotland (Scottish Marches), and it was held by several great feudal families which owned lands in those districts.
+Earl of March is a title that has been created several times, respectively, in the Peerage of Scotland and the Peerage of England.
+The title derives from the "marches" or borderlands between England and either Wales (Welsh Marches) or Scotland (Scottish Marches), and it was held by several great feudal families which owned lands in those districts.
 Later, however, the title came to be granted as an honorary dignity, and ceased to carry any associated power in the marches.

 The Scottish earldom is extant in its own right, and it is held by James Charteris, 13th Earl of Wemyss and 9th Earl of March.

 The English earldom is today the main non-ducal subsidiary title of the Duke of Richmond.
 The current duke's eldest son, named Charles like his father, enjoys it as a courtesy title.